Axzk10/World-Data-Visualisation-/README.md

-Overview
+Project Overview
 This project showcases my skills as a data analyst, emphasizing data cleaning, transformation, critical thinking, and data visualization using the Wealth of Nations dataset.
 I employed Excel for comprehensive data preparation, leveraging macros for streamlined report generation.
-The transformed dataset was then visualized through an interactive and insightful dashboard created in Tableau.
+The transformed dataset is used to create an interactive and insightful dashboard in Tableau.

 Project Highlights
+Data Cleaning Expertise

-Data Cleaning and Transformation: Meticulously cleaned and transformed the Wealth of Nations dataset in Excel, ensuring data accuracy and reliability for analysis.
+Data Transformation Mastery: Meticulously cleaned and transformed the Wealth of Nations dataset in Excel, ensuring data accuracy and reliability for analysis.

 Excel Macros: Developed macros for automated report generation, including tasks like data creation, saving, and copying, enhancing efficiency in data management.